openebs-archive/openebs-docs/docs/scheduler.md

 standard (default)          kubernetes.io/gce-pd                                       19m
 ```

-Select your needed storage class and edit it using kubectl command.
+If you are using default Storage Class which is created as part of *openebs-operator-0.7.0.yaml* installation then you have to modify your existing default Storage Class and edit it using *kubectl* command using following way.

 ```
 kubectl edit sc openebs-jiva-default